AxelAli/Tensorflow-Image-Classifier-Web-Demo/README.md

 >if it doesnt find anything it shows a random item (we should check Accuracy of <80%)

 >data is hardcoded, this should be made with a database

+>if it doenst know which item it is, it should ask the user what is it and run the code to add it automatically